 - reflects on their own strengths and weaknesses to direct their continuing professional development

-Teaching from an “Intention” curriculum it doesn’t matter if my or staff is helping an infant developing body awareness, a toddler expanding their developing language skills, a preschooler learning the alphabet, or the school-aged with homework support, if each child and situation is approached with intention, we end up providing them with the “best” we can.
+Teaching from an “Intention” curriculum it doesn’t matter if I am helping an infant developing body awareness, a toddler expanding their developing language skills, a preschooler learning the alphabet, or the school-aged with homework support, if each child and situation is approached with intention, I end up providing them with the “best” I can.